 The reality is more complicated.

-A 2012 Gallup study showed 34% of the country identified as religious: 29% of France’s population identified as atheists while 34% identified as non-religious.
+A 2012 Gallup study showed that 34% of the country identified as religious: 29% of France’s population identified as atheists, while 34% identified as non-religious.

 Compared to 1871, that’s a huge shift in Catholicism where 98% percent of the population declared themselves Catholic.